talgorn/100-days-of-code/log.md

 I spent something like 1H30 on the project today.
 **Thoughts**:
 I will need to spend some time now to test / experiment with the implementation on OSX.
-These techniques can be used on mobile platformthe but I don't know what it would give on good enough smartphones/tablet.
+These techniques can be used on mobile platforms but I don't know what it would give on good enough smartphones/tablet.

 **Link(s) to work**: